 What is Osteoporosis?

-In fact, elderly patients with osteoporosis often develop hip fractures after falls – this is a very debilitating complication of osteoporosis that can result in impaired mobility and inability to carry out daily activities.
+Elderly patients with osteoporosis often develop hip fractures after falls – this is a very debilitating complication of osteoporosis that can result in impaired mobility and inability to carry out daily activities.
 Patients with hip fractures are also at an increased risk for blot clot development in the legs – which can travel to the lungs and result in death.

 What Causes Osteoporosis?

 Osteoporosis occurs due to decreased bone mineral density.
 This may occur in postmenopausal women as a result of decreased estrogen levels.
 It may also affect elderly men with low testosterone levels.
-The disease often runs in families and has a genetic basis.
+The disease often runs in families and has a strong genetic component.
 Other conditions that may lead to osteoporosis include:

 - Chronic alcohol use

 - Nutritional deficiencies – low calcium and vitamin D